-The undersigned, revoking all prior proxies, hereby appoints Dr. Phillip P. Chan and Vincent J. Capponi, and each of them, with full power of substitution, proxies to appear on behalf of the undersigned and to vote all shares of Common Stock of the undersigned at the Annual Meeting of Stockholders to be held via live webcast at www.virtualshareholdermeeting.com/CTSO2023, on Tuesday, June 6, 2023 at 10:00 a.m., Eastern time, and at any adjournments thereof, subject to any directions indicated on the reverse side of this card, upon the matters set forth in the Notice of Annual Meeting of Stockholders and Proxy Statement dated April 21, 2023, a copy of which has been received by the undersigned.
+The undersigned, revoking all prior proxies, hereby appoints Dr. Phillip P. Chan and Vincent J. Capponi, and each of them, with full power of substitution, proxies to appear on behalf of the undersigned and to vote all shares of Common Stock of the undersigned at the Annual Meeting of Stockholders to be held via live webcast at www.virtualshareholdermeeting.com/CTSO2024, on Thursday, June 6, 2024 at 10:00 a.m., Eastern time, and at any adjournments thereof, subject to any directions indicated on the reverse side of this card, upon the matters set forth in the Notice of Annual Meeting of Stockholders and Proxy Statement dated April 19, 2024, a copy of which has been received by the undersigned.
 The proxies are further authorized to vote, in their discretion, upon such other business as may properly come before the meeting or any adjournments or postponements thereof.

 If this Proxy is properly executed and returned, and not revoked, the shares it represents will be voted at the meeting in accordance with the choices specified on this proxy card.
-If no choice is specified, the shares will be voted by the proxies FOR the election of the nominees listed in Proposal 1 to serve as directors on the Board of Directors, FOR Proposal 2 to approve, on an advisory basis, the compensation of the Company's named Executive Officers, disclosed pursuant to Item 402 of Regulation S-K, and FOR Proposal 3 to ratify the appointment of WithumSmith+Brown, PC as CytoSorbents Corporation's independent auditors to audit CytoSorbents Corporation's financial statements for the fiscal year ending December 31, 2023 and at their discretion on any matter that may properly come before the meeting or any adjournments or postponements thereof.
+If no choice is specified, the shares will be voted by the proxies FOR the election of the nominees listed in Proposal 1 to serve as directors on the Board of Directors, FOR Proposal 2 to approve, on an advisory basis, the compensation of the Company's named Executive Officers, disclosed pursuant to Item 402 of Regulation S-K, FOR Proposal 3 to approve the amendment and restatement of the Company's 2014 Long-Term Incentive Plan (the "2014 Long-Term Incentive Plan," or "Plan"), and FOR Proposal 4 to ratify the appointment of WithumSmith+Brown, PC as CytoSorbents Corporation's independent auditors to audit CytoSorbents Corporation's financial statements for the fiscal year ending December 31, 2024, and at their discretion on any matter that may properly come before the meeting or any adjournments or postponements thereof.